 Help Us Raise AwarenessGet a Free Wristband

 While the term “asbestos cancer” most often refers to mesothelioma, a number of other cancers are associated with asbestos exposure.
-Lung cancer is directly caused by asbestos exposure, and some studies have suggested an association between asbestos exposure and gastrointestinal and colorectal cancer.
+Lung cancer can be directly caused by asbestos exposure, and some studies have suggested an association between exposure and other types of cancer.
 Elevated risks for a number of other cancers listed below continue to be investigated.
 According to the World Health Organization, approximately half of all deaths from occupational cancer are caused by asbestos.

-The majority of references to asbestos cancer speak to mesothelioma cancer because it is the only asbestos-related cancer that is almost exclusively caused by asbestos.
-Mesothelioma can develop after someone inhales or ingests elevated amounts of asbestos over time.
+The majority of references to asbestos cancer speak to mesothelioma because it is the only one that is almost exclusively caused by the mineral.
+Mesothelioma can develop after someone inhales or ingests elevated amounts of it over time.

 Unlike mesothelioma, the risk of lung cancer is greater among asbestos-exposed smokers.
-The synergistic effect of smoke and asbestos drastically weakens the lungs and makes smokers with past asbestos exposure more likely to develop lung cancer.
-This substantially contributes to the rate of asbestos-related lung cancer diagnoses.
+The synergistic effect of smoke and asbestos drastically weakens the lungs and makes smokers with past exposure more likely to develop lung cancer.

 Aside from mesothelioma and lung cancer, asbestos has been associated with a number of other cancers.
-Research is still determining the extent to which asbestos can cause other cancers, but studies indicate that asbestos exposure is associated with gastrointestinal and colorectal cancer.
-Additionally, asbestos may elevate the risk of developing kidney, throat, esophagus and gallbladder cancers.
+Research is still determining the extent to which asbestos can cause other types.

 Other Cancers Potentially Associated with Asbestos Exposure